 Understand the course concepts in heritage studies and how to apply them in critical analysis;

-Demonstrate the relationship between heritage and global challenges through the topics, themes and issues in the course;
+Demonstrate the relationship between heritage and contemporary and global challenges through the topics, themes and issues in the course;

 Reflect on the role of historical and social context in contemporary problems related to cultural heritage and describe how they are approached and managed;